xiezy1996/xiezy1996.github.io/_pages/about.md

 I am pursuing a PhD degree with the School of Electronics and Information Engineering, Harbin Institute of Technology.
 Before this, I earned a bachelor's degree of communication engineering at Harbin Institute of Technology.

-My research interests include reconfigurable intelligent surface aided communications,
+My research interests include performance analysis on wireless communications, reconfigurable intelligent surfaces, near-field communications, and next-generation multiple access techniques.

 Publications
 ------